abrasive/shairport/README.md

 Building And Installing
 ---------------------
-If you're interested in Shairport Sync for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport (version 2.1 coming soon!).
+If you're interested in Shairport Sync for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt.
 OpenWrt doesn't support the IQaudIO Pi-DAC.

 Otherwise, follow these instructions.